KevinWang94/KevinWang94.github.io/_posts/2016-06-05-SovietSatellites1.md

 for a three week, East to West tour through the five formerly Soviet Stans (all of them except Pakistan and Afghanistan).

-Of course, we couldn't just stop there.
-We realized that the cheapest flight to Almaty, Kazakhstan actually stopped in Kiev, and it was no cost to add a couple of extra days there, in which we could do a Chernobyl day tour.
-Then, we found out that Turkmenistan had unfortunately denied our visa applications, for unknown reasons.
+Of course, we couldn't just stop there!
+We realized that the cheapest flight to Almaty, Kazakhstan actually stopped in Kiev, and it was no cost to add a couple of extra days there.
+This gave us time to  do a Chernobyl day tour.
+Then, we unfortunately found out that Turkmenistan had denied our visa applications, for unknown reasons.
 Perhaps they thought that I was a hacker, or Aaron some regime-changing revolutionary.
 Or maybe it was just the caprice of one of the world's most authoritarian states.